The Principle of Natural Justice case Laws India

 Personal prejudice arises in close relatives, namely friendships, relationships, business or professional relationships, and such relationships cannot act as judges.

 Supreme Court ruling in Mineral Development Corporation Limited (M.D.C) Vs. Union Of India AIR 1960 SC 468, is a good illustration of this.
 Here the petitioner was granted a 99-year mining lease in 1947.
-But in 1955 the government cancelled the license.
-The petitioners acted against the minister by ordering on behalf of the government on the grounds that in 1952 the petitioners had opposed the minister in the general election.
+But in 1955 the government canceled the license.
+The petitioners acted against the minister by ordering on behalf of the government because in 1952 the petitioners had opposed the minister in the general election.
 So, due to political conflicts, the Minister passed such an ordinance, and therefore the decree was subject to personal prejudice.
 The Supreme Court concluded that the allegation/affirmation was true and thus overturned the stated order.
 Therefore, due to political conflicts, the Minister passed such an ordinance, and therefore the decree was subject to personal prejudice.

 Subject Matter Bias